-The SuperLim project forms the basis of a national testbed for Swedish language models by creating a Swedish (Super)GLUE.
+The SuperLim project forms the basis of a national testbed for Swedish language models by creating a Swedish version of (Super)GLUE.
 By providing a standardised collection of benchmarking tests for Swedish language models, the collaboration supports the national responsibility of facilitating the development of trustworthy and robust NLP applications.

 The goal of the project is to start forming a national evaluation framework.
 The project consists of data collection as well as annotation of data.

 Each company, university, and public authority will be able to make use of this groundwork when applying models specifically trained for assignments identified within their own organisation.
-This could have a positive impact on many different kinds of professions; allowing for example health care personnel to focus on providing care instead of administration.
+This will have a positive impact on efficiency in many different kinds of professions.
+For example health care personnel can focus on providing care instead of administration.